m13253/popub/README.md

 Scenario
 --------

 If you have a web service, a game service, an SSH service, a VNC service, or any TCP service at your home computer.
-Your home computer don't have a public and static IP address, but you want your friends to connect to your service.
+Your home computer is behind NAT and don't have a public and static IP address, but you want your friends to connect to your service.

 If you operate another computer or server, which has a public or static IP address, you can run Portpub there, to relay the data between your home computer and your friends, so that your service is made public accessible.